amshancodes/scoring-cvs/USER_GUIDE.md

 1. Click "Advanced Options" to expand
 2. Check "Edit evaluation prompts"
 3. Modify the system prompt and/or user prompt as needed
-4. **IMPORTANT**: Keep the `{resume_text}` placeholder in the user prompt
+4. **IMPORTANT**: Keep the `{resume_text}` placeholder (shown in **red bold text**) in the user prompt
+5. Any changes to the prompts will be **automatically saved** when you click "Start Evaluation"
-5. Click "Save Custom Prompts" to apply changes
+6. Alternatively, click the blue "Save Custom Prompts" button to save without starting the evaluation
-6. Click "Start Evaluation" to proceed
+7. Click "Start Evaluation" to proceed

 ### Step 3: Evaluation Process